Hate Crime

 The Hate Crime and Public Order (Scotland) Bill sought to provide for the modernising, consolidating and extending of hate crime legislation in Scotland.
 Following publication in April 2020, the draft Bill attracted a range of critical responses, including the Law Society of Scotland and the Faculty of Advocates.
 In 2020 we launched a small crowdfunder to allow us to work on a detailed submission to the Scottish Parliament Justice Committee, which was tasked with overseeing the Bill.

-The Scottish Parliament passed the Bill in April 2021, although it is not expected to take effect until 2024, principally due to technical Police Scotland recording issues.
-Our work on the Bill, including our submission to the Justice Committee, parliamentary briefings, blogs and media articles, can be found below.
+The Scottish Parliament passed the Bill in April 2021 and commenced three years later, on 1 April 2024.
+Our work on the Bill, including our submission to the Justice Committee, parliamentary briefings, blogs and media articles, and more recent work relating to the commencement of the Bill can be found below.
+We have also written for the Spectator, the Critic, and Policing Insight about the Act.

-MBM submission to the Justice Committee: Hate Crime and Public Order (Scotland) Bill (July 2020)
+Commencement of the Hate Crime and Public Order (Scotland) Act

 2021